return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/i915/i915_gem_userptr_c.rst

 ioctls
 ------

-mmap(), pwrite and pread.
+\ :c:func:`mmap`\ , pwrite and pread.
 In practice, you are expected to use direct access via your pointer rather than use those ioctls.
 Another restriction is that we do not allow userptr surfaces to be pinned to the hardware and so we reject any attempt to create a framebuffer out of a